OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 To determine whether the application leaks any sensitive information to the user interface, run the application and identify components that either show such information or take it as input.

-If the information is masked by, for example replacing input with asterisks or dots, the app isn't leaking data to the user interface.
+If the information is masked by, for example, asterisks or dots, the app isn't leaking data to the user interface.

-### Testing for Sensitive Data in Backups
+### Testing Backups for Sensitive Data

 #### Overview

-iOS offers auto-backup features that create copies of the data on the device.
-On iOS, backups can be made either through iTunes, or the cloud using the iCloud backup feature.
-In both cases, the backup includes nearly all data stored on the device, except some highly sensitive things like Apple Pay information and TouchID settings.
+iOS includes auto-backup features that create copies of the data stored on the device.
+On iOS, backups can be made through iTunes or the cloud (via the iCloud backup feature).
+In both cases, the backup includes nearly all data stored on the device except highly sensitive data such as Apple Pay information and TouchID settings.

-Since iOS backs up installed apps and their data, an obvious concern is whether sensitive user data stored by the app might unintentionally leak through the backup.
-The answer to this question is "yes" - but only if the app insecurely stores sensitive data in the first place.
+Since iOS backs up installed apps and their data, an obvious concern is whether sensitive user data stored by the app might accidentally leak through the backup.
+The answer to this question is "yes"-but only if the app insecurely stores sensitive data in the first place.

-##### How the Keychain is Backed Up
+##### How the Keychain Is Backed Up

-When a user backs up their iPhone, the keychain data is backed up as well, but the secrets in the keychain remain encrypted.
-The class keys needed to decrypt the keychain data that are not included in the backup.
-To restore the keychain data, the backup must be restored to a device, and the device must be unlocked with the same passcode.
+When users back up their iOS device, the keychain data is backed up as well, but the secrets in the keychain remain encrypted.
+The class keys necessary to decrypt the keychain data aren't included in the backup.
+Restoring the keychain data requires restoring the backup to a device and unlocking the device with the users passcode.

-Keychain items with the `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` attribute set can be decrypted only if the backup is restored to the same device.
-An evildoer trying to extract this Keychain data from the backup would be unable to decrypt it without access to the crypto hardware inside the originating device.
+Keychain items for which the `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` attribute is set can be decrypted only if the backup is restored to the backed up device.
+Someone trying to extract this keychain data from the backup couldn't decrypt it without access to the crypto hardware inside the originating device.

-The takeaway: As long as sensitive data is handled as recommended earlier in this chapter (stored in the Keychain, or encrypted with a key locked inside the Keychain), backups aren't a security issue.
+The takeaway: If sensitive data is handled as recommended earlier in this chapter (stored in the Keychain or encrypted with a key that's locked inside the Keychain), backups aren't a security issue.

 ##### Static Analysis

-In performing an iTunes backup of a device on which a particular mobile application has been installed, the backup will include all subdirectories (except for the `Library/Caches/` subdirectory) and files contained within that app's private directory on the [device's file system](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App").
+An iTunes backup of a device on which a mobile application has been installed will include all subdirectories (except for `Library/Caches/`) and files in the app's private directory on the [device's file system](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App").

-As such, avoid storing any sensitive data in plaintext within any of the files or folders within the app's private directory or subdirectories.
+Therefore, avoid storing sensitive data in plaintext within any of the files or folders that are in the app's private directory or subdirectories.

-While all the files in `Documents/` and `Library/Application Support/` are always being backed up by default, it is possible to [exclude files from the backup](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28 "Where You Should Put Your App’s Files") by calling `[NSURL setResourceValue:forKey:error:]` using the `NSURLIsExcludedFromBackupKey` key.
+Although all the files in `Documents/` and `Library/Application Support/` are always backed up by default, you can [exclude files from the backup](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28 "Where You Should Put Your App's Files") by calling `NSURL setResourceValue:forKey:error:` with the `NSURLIsExcludedFromBackupKey` key.

-The [NSURLIsExcludedFromBackupKey](https://developer.apple.com/reference/foundation/nsurl#//apple_ref/c/data/NSURLIsExcludedFromBackupKey "NSURLIsExcludedFromBackupKey")  and [CFURLIsExcludedFromBackupKey](https://developer.apple.com/reference/corefoundation/cfurl-rd7#//apple_ref/c/data/kCFURLIsExcludedFromBackupKey "kCFURLIsExcludedFromBackupKey") file system properties can be used to exclude files and directories from backups.
-Apps that need to exclude a large number of files can exclude them by creating their own sub-directory and marking that directory as excluded.
-Apps should create their own directories for exclusion, rather than excluding the system defined directories.
+You can use the [NSURLIsExcludedFromBackupKey](https://developer.apple.com/reference/foundation/nsurl#//apple_ref/c/data/NSURLIsExcludedFromBackupKey "NSURLIsExcludedFromBackupKey") and [CFURLIsExcludedFromBackupKey](https://developer.apple.com/reference/corefoundation/cfurl-rd7#//apple_ref/c/data/kCFURLIsExcludedFromBackupKey "kCFURLIsExcludedFromBackupKey") file system properties to exclude files and directories from backups.
+An app that needs to exclude many files can do so by creating its own subdirectory and marking that directory excluded.
+Apps should create their own directories for exclusion instead of excluding system-defined directories.

-Either of these APIs is preferred over the older, deprecated approach of directly setting an extended attribute.
-All apps running on iOS 5.1 and later should use these APIs to exclude data from backups.
+Both APIs are preferable to the deprecated approach of directly setting an extended attribute.
+All apps running on iOS version 5.1 and later should use these APIs to exclude data from backups.

-The following is a [sample code for excluding a file from backup](https://developer.apple.com/library/content/qa/qa1719/index.html "How do I prevent files from being backed up to iCloud and iTunes?") on iOS 5.1 and later (Objective-C):
+The following is [sample Objective-C code for excluding a file from a backup](https://developer.apple.com/library/content/qa/qa1719/index.html "How do I prevent files from being backed up to iCloud and iTunes?") on iOS 5.1 and later:

 ```#ObjC
 - (BOOL)addSkipBackupAttributeToItemAtPath:(NSString *) filePathString